 During the construction phase, activities undertaken on site could potentially have some minor localised and short-term air quality impacts in proximity to the works.
 The construction phase will, for example, require a range of ancillary plant, vehicles, and non-road mobile machinery (NRMM) which will contribute to local dust and air pollutants.
 The main sources are likely to be dust generated by cold milling in preparation of carriageway resurfacing, as well as exhaust emissions from ancillary plant and vehicles.
-As a result, there is potential for dust, particulate matter, and exhaust emissions (DPMEE) to be emitted to the atmosphere.
+As a result, there is potential for DPMEE to be emitted to the atmosphere.

-However, DPMEE associated with the construction phase will be localised to the works footprint and be of a short duration.
-Moreover, considering the nature, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be temporary negligible adverse in magnitude.
+However, DPMEE associated with the construction phase will be localised to the works footprint and of a short duration.
+In addition, properties are screened from the motorway by topography and/or woodland (ranging from 20 m to 60 m wide).
+Moreover, considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be temporary negligible adverse in magnitude.
+It is also unlikely that there will be any cumulative impacts on local air quality levels during the construction period, despite the presence of a SPRI site within 1 km.